Epistle to the Galatians: Contents

 This epistle addresses the question of whether the Gentiles in Galatia were obligated to follow Mosaic Law to be part of the Christ community.
 After an introductory address, the apostle discusses the subjects which had occasioned the epistle.

 In the first two chapters, Paul discusses his life before Christ and his early ministry, including interactions with other apostles in Jerusalem.
 This is the most extended discussion of Paul's past that we find in the Pauline letters (cf. Philippians 3:1–7).
 Some have read this autobiographical narrative as Paul's defense of his apostolic authority.
 Others, however, see Paul's telling of the narrative as making an argument to the Galatians about the nature of the gospel and the Galatians' own situation.
+The two instances of the word "Judaism" in Galatians 1:13-14 are the only references to it in the whole New Testament; not until half a century later in the writings of Ignatius would "Judaism" and "Christianity" be considered two "religions".

+Galatians 2:11-14 describes the incident at Antioch, a reported dispute between the apostles Paul and Peter over whether to continue following the Law of Moses on issues like circumcision.

 Chapter 3 exhorts the Galatian believers to stand fast in the faith as it is in Jesus.
 Paul engages in an exegetical argument, drawing upon the figure of Abraham and the priority of his faith to the covenant of circumcision.
 Paul explains that the law was introduced as a temporary measure, one that is no longer efficacious now that the seed of Abraham, Christ, has come.
 Chapter 4 then concludes with a summary of the topics discussed and with the benediction, followed by 5:1–6:10 teaching about the right use of their Christian freedom.
+Chapter 5 also discusses circumcision.

 In the conclusion of the epistle, Paul wrote, "See with what large letters I am writing to you with my own hand."
 (Galatians 6:11, ESV) Regarding this conclusion, Lightfoot, in his Commentary on the epistle, says: